dnutiu/NucuLabsDev/content/posts/2024/2024-09-15-dsa-hash-set-golang.md

 H is a concrete type of MyHash.
 Hasher cannot be initialized without a concrete type.

 When initializing the hash set you will need to specify the `String`

+You can browse the [full implementation](https://github.com/dnutiu/dsa-go/tree/master/hash_set) on my GitHub.